Topics Map > •Research Computing

 Preconfigured Mount Point

 The following procedure will configure a Linux client to allow a non-root user to access their RDF share from user space with a more convenient mount command, assuming that the user's local POSIX username matches their NetID.
-Administrative access to the client system is required to complete steps 1-4, at which time /rdf will be mountable by a non-root user.
+Administrative access to the client system is required to complete steps 1-4.

 1) Make sure cifs-utils is installed